silverwind/droppy/README.md

 ```sh
 $ docker run --name droppy -p 127.0.0.1:8989:8989 silverwind/droppy
 ```
 This method uses automatic volumes for `/config` and `/files` which can be overridden through `-v /srv/droppy/config:/config` and `-v /srv/droppy/files:/files`.

-Note: If you're using existing files, it's advisable to use `-e UID=1000` and `-e GID=1000` container environment variables to get new files written with correct ownership.
+If you're using existing files, it's advisable to use `-e UID=1000 -e GID=1000` to get new files written with correct ownership.

-To upgrade a docker installation, run
+To update a docker installation, run
 ```sh
 $ docker pull silverwind/droppy
 $ docker stop droppy && docker rm droppy